Excitons in mesoscopically reconstructed moir\'e heterostructures

 Despite many similarities, the picture of mesoscopic reconstruction in H-type MoSe$_2$-WSe$_2$ HBLs and the consequences for local optical properties is different and thus requires a dedicated consideration.
-The DR spectra of interlayer exciton transitions in bright and dark PL regions of H-type HBL shown in Fig.~\ref{fig4}a (note that the feature at $1.61$~eV is due to residual doping in this sample) lead to the same conclusion as for R-type spectra of Fig.~\ref{fig3}a: the presence of hybrid exciton states in dark PL regions is signified by multi-peak resonances absent in regions of bright PL.
+The DR spectra of intralayer exciton transitions in bright and dark PL regions of H-type HBL shown in Fig.~\ref{fig4}a (note that the feature at $1.61$~eV is due to residual doping in this sample) lead to the same conclusion as for R-type spectra of Fig.~\ref{fig3}a: multi-peak DR resonances of intralayer excitons in dark PL regions are absent in regions of bright PL.
 For the latter, the atomic registry of large-scale reconstructed 2D domains is \Hh, unrivaled by other registries in terms of energy-optimizing stacking \cite{Carr2018,Enaldiev2020,Rosenberger2020}.
-Thus, the respective PL spectrum of interlayer excitons (Fig.~\ref{fig4}b, top panel) is rather simple, featuring only the emission peaks of spin-triplet and spin-singlet configurations with respective positive and negative $P_\mathrm{c}$ values (Fig.~\ref{fig4}b, central panel) and $g$-factors of $-16$ and $12$ (Fig.~\ref{fig4}b, bottom panel) \cite{Zhang2019,Wang2020,Joe2021}.
-In agreement with our reconstruction model, such characteristics were observed in the top-right corner of the H-type triangle in Fig.~\ref{fig1}b and at HBL edges of other samples prone to reconstruction.
-Note that the double-peak PL structure of \Hh reconstructed domains has no counterpart in the \RX case (Fig.~\ref{fig3}b) due to reversed energetic ordering of singlet and triplet states: despite a factor of $5$ smaller oscillator strength, the PL from lower-energy spin-triplet exciton transitions in \Hh is two orders of magnitude brighter than the hot-luminescence from spin-singlet states due to thermal population imbalance dictated by the spin-orbit splitting of $25$~meV.
+Thus, the respective PL spectrum of interlayer excitons (Fig.~\ref{fig4}b) is rather simple, featuring only the emission peaks of spin-triplet and spin-singlet configurations with respective positive and negative $P_\mathrm{c}$ values (Fig.~\ref{fig4}c) and $g$-factors of $-16$ and $12$ (Fig.~\ref{fig4}d) \cite{Zhang2019,Wang2020,Joe2021}.
+In agreement with our reconstruction model, such characteristics were observed in the top-right corner of the H-type triangle in Fig.~\ref{fig1}c and at HBL edges of other samples prone to reconstruction.
+Note that the double-peak PL structure of \Hh reconstructed domains has no counterpart in the \RX case (Fig.~\ref{fig3}b) due to reversed energetic ordering of singlet and triplet states: despite a factor of $25$ smaller oscillator strength estimated from Table~\ref{tab_gfactor}, the PL from lower-energy spin-triplet exciton transition in \Hh is two orders of magnitude brighter than the hot-luminescence from spin-singlet state due to thermal population imbalance dictated by the spin-orbit splitting of $25$~meV.